thunlp/DeepPerception/README.md

 conda activate r1-v
 ```

-To set up the environment for GRPO training, please follow the instructions in the provided re
+To set up the environment for GRPO training, please follow the instructions in the provided repository.

 We also provide a reference `deepperception/train/grpo/requirements.txt` file in this directory for convenience:
 ```bash